aces/Loris/modules/dataquery/test/TestPlan.md

-   - ensure the 'Save Current Query' button opens to a modal window with a text box to write the name of the query to be saved, a checkbox to publicly share the query and 2 buttons at the bottom ('Close' and 'Save Changes') entering a name for that query and clicking on 'Save Changes' in the modal win
+   - ensure the 'Save Current Query' button opens to a modal window with a text box to write the name of the query to be saved, a checkbox to publicly share the query and 2 buttons at the bottom ('Close' and 'Save Changes') entering a name for that query and clicking on 'Save Changes' in the modal window
    - save one query (`query1`) that would not be shared publicly
    - save another query (`query2`) that will be shared publicly
 8. Go to the "Load Saved Query" tab: